The International Symposium on Quantum Science,

 Technology and Innovation

-It is our pleasure to invite all of you including scientists, engineers, business delegates, young researchers and students to Quantum Innovation 2022, the International Symposium on Quantum Science, Technology and Innovation, to be held on 28-30 November 2022 as Virtual Conference.
+It is our pleasure to invite all of you including scientists, engineers, business delegates, young researchers and students to Quantum Innovation 2023, the International Symposium on Quantum Science, Technology and Innovation, to be held on 15-17 November 2023 in -person.

-Quantum Innovation 2022 is the second international symposium hosted by Japanese government and research institutes, that aims to bring together multi-disciplined researchers to present and exchange breaking-through ideas in quantum science and technology.
+Quantum Innovation 2023 is the third international symposium hosted by Japanese government and research institutes, that aims to bring together multi-disciplined researchers to present and exchange breaking-through ideas in quantum science and technology.

 Addressing the state-of-the-art